Why did the Bridge Need Strengthening?

 On the Severn Bridge, box girders, in a distinctive aerofoil shape, were used to create the stiffening girder that acts as the deck of the bridge.
 However, no cantilever was involved in the construction process.
 Each unit of the deck was floated out on the river and then lifted into position, where its weight would be transferred to hangers attached to the main cable.
 Each unit was later welded to its neighbours, in order to provide the required element of deck girder stiffening but this was of a much lower order of magnitude than the degree of stiffening that would have been necessary for the building of a cantilever.

-For more on the box girder problem, Click here
+For more on the steel box girder problem, Click here

-Reflections on the strengthening of the two bridges.
+Reflections on the strengthening of the Severn and Wye Bridges.

 Realisation that the catenary cable of the Severn Bridge did not need strengthening came as a great relief but that should not be allowed to detract from the enormity of the engineering challenges thrown up by the need to strengthen all the remaining elements of the bridge, or from the quality of the professionalism and ingenuity that went into confronting and overcoming them.